 If you import from outside the EU you may have to comply with import licensing requirements for firearms and ammunition and with common customs tariffs that apply across the EU for all goods.
 Read about import controls.

-Importers of firearms and ammunition need to apply to the BIS import licensing branch for a licence to import.
+Importers of firearms and ammunition need to apply to the DIT import licensing branch for a licence to import.
 Import licences are only issued to those with domestic authority to possess.
-Read about the goods that need BIS import licences on the BIS website.
+Read about the goods that need DIT import licences.

 Co-ordinating Committee for Multilateral Export Controls (CoCom) countries include most of Europe, the US and Japan.
 If you import controlled goods from a CoCom country into the UK, you may need an import licence and an International Import Certificate (IIC).
 IICs cannot be used as stand-ins for import licences.

 If you’re asked to do so by the licensing authority of one of these countries, you must apply for an IIC.
 The IIC gives an undertaking by the importer to import the goods into the destination country specified, without a diversion or transhipment, and not to re-export the goods without an export licence from the licensing authority in that country.
 IICs are available from certain UK Chambers of Commerce.
-Find information about IICs at the Yorkshire Chamber of Commerce website.
+Find your local Chamber of Commerce.